hopetambala/SI664-docs/exercises/assignment_v9p2.md

 ```

 ### 2.8 update the \<navbar\>
 Comment out the countries/areas and sites links.
-Add a new sites link with its `href` attribute set to `{% url 'search' %}`.
+Add a new sites link with its `href` attribute set to `{% url 'your lookup name' %}` set earlier in `heritagesites/urls.py`.

 ```html
 <nav class="navbar navbar-expand-sm navbar-dark navbar-custom sticky-top px-4 py-2">